 Defeating gritty barriers comes at a cost, however.
 For every meter a slug or snail travels, it loses about 1% of its body weight.
 The more mucus it has to produce, the more easily it can succumb to dryness.
 Diatomaceous earth and other gritty barriers will work best in dry weather, and are almost totally ineffective when it rains.

 4. Copper Barriers

 A strip of copper such as Snail-Barr around your planting beds or at the base of trees or shrubs offers good protection against snails and slugs for several years if it is applied correctly.

-- Vertical copper screens need to be at least 100 mm (4 inches) tall, with about half of the screen buried beneath the surface of the soil so snails and slugs won’t burrow under it.
+- Vertical copper mesh slug and snail barriers need to be at least 100 mm (4 inches) tall, with about half of the screen buried beneath the surface of the soil so snails and slugs won’t burrow under it.

 - Copper trunk protectors need to be cut with a 200 mm (8 inch) overlap to leave room for trees to grow.
 They are attached with a single staple at middle of the roll, the tabs pulled so they are at a 90 degree angle to the trunk.

 - Copper bars around raised beds and planting boxes only work if the soil is snail- and slug-free before they are put in place.
 Solarizing the soil (covering it with a black tarp and letting it heat in the sun) is a good way to kill their eggs before planting.

 Bordeaux mixture (a combination of copper sulfate and lime, the mineral) can be painted onto the base of tree trunks to protect against snails and slugs for up to two years.
 Covering the Bordeaux mixture with a layer of latex paint will make it last longer.

 5. How does copper work?